GudduMehto/Razorpay-clone/README.md

 # Razorpay-clone
-we put my first Clone Project
+we put my first Clone Project using in Tailwind